 These gems have light color change and tend to be included.
 Typically found in commercial quality jewelry....View More

 Alexandrites are very easy to take care of due to their hardness and durability.
 To keep your alexandrite jewelry sparkling you may want to clean it to remove the unwanted dirt and residue build up.
-Here are a few care tips to keeping your sapphire jewelry clean and shiny.
+Here are a few care tips to keep your alexandrite jewelry clean and shiny.

 1) Avoid contact with make-up, harsh chemicals (i.e. chlorine and bleach), moisturizers and abrasives.
-Best to take jewelry off when in contact with these items.
+It is best to take jewelry off when in contact with these items.
 Never swim or bathe with your jewelry on.
-It is also best to avoid hard impact activities that may scratch or chip the alexandrite such as exercising and gardening.
+It is also best to avoid hard impact activities such as exercising and gardening that may scratch or chip the alexandrite.
 2) Clean your alexandrite by pouring lukewarm water in a bowl and mixing with mild cleaning detergent.
-Submerge your jewelry until the dirty and residue is moistened.
+Submerge your jewelry until the dirt and residue are moistened.
 Then use a soft toothbrush to clean the underside of the sapphire.
 Once clean, rinse and dry with a soft cloth.
 For extremely dirty jewelry, you may need to repeat the process.
 3) Store your alexandrite jewelry individually and avoid contact with other jewelry to prevent scratching.
 For every day rings (such as engagement rings), we recommend a weekly rudimentary check to ensure the center gem is not loose.
-Take off the ring and shake next to the ear (can also tap) and see if you hear rattling.
-If you do, immediately stop wearing and get tightened.
-4) We highly recommend an annual maintenance on your alexandrite jewelry to have the gems tightened and jewelry professionally cleaned.
+Take off the ring and shake it next to the ear (can also tap) and see if you hear rattling.
+If you do, immediately stop wearing it and get it tightened.
+4) We highly recommend an annual maintenance of your alexandrite jewelry to have the gems tightened and jewelry cleaned professionally.
 This will ensure your jewelry lasts a lifetime.
-5) Do not use commercial jewelry cleaners or ultrasonic cleaners for your Alexandrite jewelry.